ucsb-cs16/w19/backup_lab/lab04.md

 * Integrating git command-line tools into your workflow (*git add...*, *git commit..*, *git push ...*)

 Be sure to commit and push or work to github at the end of EVERY work session.
-That way, if your pair partner bails on you, you can continue working without him/her. :)

 ## Step 1: Log on to CSIL and bring up a terminal window. <a name="step1"></a>